Arab Islamic Republic: Failure of the Djerba Declaration

 As a consequence of the ideological differences, there was also a considerable divergence as to what the merger would look like.
 As understood by Bourguiba, the states themselves would not dissipate, but rather their borders would become "cooperatively permeable" through "functional integration", in a similar manner to the contemporary Arab Maghreb Union, formed over a decade later.
-Conversely, Gaddafi was more interested in a complete merging of Libya and Tunisia into the Arab Islamic Republic.
+Conversely, Gaddafi was said to be more interested in a complete merging of Libya and Tunisia into the Arab Islamic Republic.
 He saw Libya as a revolutionary movement rather than a territorial state.
 Gaddafi felt that they were one people, and that the borders were only a product of the ruling elites and imperialist division by conquerors.

 Finally, there were the regional political factors.
 As has been mentioned before, Libyan-Egyptian relations were steadily deteriorating following 1973.
 In light of the reduced Egyptian threat, Algeria felt it no longer necessary and even undesirable to merge with Libya and was not in favour of Tunisia doing so either.
 Thus, within twenty four hours of the Republic's announcement, Algeria threatened Tunisia with military intervention if Tunisia went ahead with the unification.
 There were also accusations of Tunisian foreign ministers being bribed by Libya.
 As a result, the unification with Libya never happened and relations between the two countries steadily deteriorated.

+Aftermath of the Union

+The aftermath of the Djerba Declaration revealed many of the same problems that had affected earlier pan-Arab unity projects.
+Historians have often compared the proposed Arab Islamic Republic to the United Arab Republic (1958–1961), the union between Egypt and Syria.
+Both projects were driven by the broader idea of Arab unity and the belief that political integration could strengthen the Arab world politically and economically.
+Yet, like the Libyan-Tunisian union, the United Arab Republic ultimately failed because of political disagreements, competing national interests, and tensions over how power would be shared between the participating states.

+At the time, contemporary newspapers described the agreement as both sudden and highly ambitious.
+International reporting stressed the unexpected nature of the announcement and noted that Libyan and Tunisian leaders planned to organize a referendum to officially approve the union.

+In practice, however, the project quickly ran into opposition, especially within Tunisia.
+Members of the government, political figures, and trade union leaders expressed concerns about the speed of the agreement and the possible consequences for Tunisian sovereignty.
+As support weakened, the union project was gradually abandoned before any real institutions could be created.
+Although the Arab Islamic Republic never moved beyond the declaration stage. it remains an important example of the difficulties faced by pan-Arab unity movements in the 1960s 1970s.